profjsb/ml_course/README.md

 * Business considerations
 * Deployability, Scaling, and Maintainability
 * Bias, Reproducibility, GDPR, and Ethics in ML
+* What we didn't cover: Reinforcement Learning, etc.

 ## Frameworks:
   * Python 3.6 (or 3.7)